Nicolette Goff is a watercolourist, writer, and dedicated gardener. Her books, articles and paintings reveal her love of nature.

 - Tomatoes love carrots, onions, basil and parsley, but keep cabbage and cauliflower away from them.

-Other plants that have growth-suppressing qualities are eucalyptus, sunflowers, goldenrod, quack grass, and foxtail grass.
-Plants produce these toxins in an attempt to define and extend their territory, elimitating competition for nutrients, water and sun.
+Plants produce these toxins in an attempt to define and extend their territory, eliminating competition for nutrients, water and sun.

 Use the list above to make your plant companions successful.